1. Stories have to be told or they die, and when they die, we can’t remember who we are or why we’re here. – Sue Monk Kidd

 There are many ways to overcome acrophobia.
 Ever since we visited the Castelo dos Mouros in Sintra, I choose to surmount my fear of heights by facing it as often as I can.
 Last month, I read about the 100-meter high Geierlay suspension bridge in Germany, and decided to make a road trip to Hünsruck just to cross that bridge.

 As true castle lovers, we later stopped at Eltz Castle and Cochem Castle, both offering fantastic panorama views that made my knees turn numb again.

 12. In winter, I plot and plan.
 In spring I move. – Henry Rollins

 When December started, we were still wearing our light autumn clothes and shoes, the heat was not even really turned up at home, and suddenly it began snowing!
 Somehow, we missed the turning point between Fall and Winter.
 That’s probably because 2017 is the first year that we’re staying home for the Christmas Holidays, and… being busy planning our upcoming trips.

-In 2018, we’ll explore Berlin and its universities and art schools with our niece and nephew, travel through South America for a whole month, and return to Barcelona.
-Discovering Malta, roaming through Venice, spending a romantic weekend in Prague, and road tripping the French Riviera are also on our bucket list for 2018.
+In 2018, we’ll explore Berlin and its universities and art schools with our niece and nephew, travel to Peru and Bolivia for a whole month, and return to Barcelona.
+Discovering Northern Italy, roaming through Germany, spending a romantic weekend in Prague, and road tripping the French Riviera are also on our bucket list for 2018.
 Let’s see where our last minute decisions will take us!